-Lauren Pickford, Conservationist, YCC, & Outreach – A graduate of the University of Maine at Orono.
-She earned a bachelors degree in Secondary Education and Life Science and is pursuing a Masters degree in Sustainable Resource Management at Unity College.
+Lauren Pickford, Conservationist, YCC, & Outreach – Lauren graduated at the University of Maine at Orono and is pursuing a Masters degree in Sustainable Resource Management at Unity College.
 She did her independent semester studies on an outreach program for students studying Milfoil in Maine lakes.
-Lauren manages outreach, directs the Youth Conservation Corps, assists with stewardship and development.
+Lauren manages outreach, directs the Youth Conservation Corps and assists with development.
 She was born and raised in Maine and has a passion for outdoor recreation.

 Sharon Mann, Milfoil Removal Manager – Sharon has a background in ecosystem community interactions and microbiology.
 She holds a bachelor’s degree in Biology from the University of Southern Maine where she managed the microbiology laboratory and taught college level microbiology laboratory classes.
 Before earning her degree, Sharon had a variety of jobs including; deckhand in Alaska, sous chef, and laboratory assistant.
 Her eclectic resume and strong background in biology is reflected in her management style of the milfoil removal crew.
 Eventually, Sharon plans to attend graduate school where she will investigate the effects of variable milfoil on ecosystem communities.